simbricks/simbricks/doc/user/howto.rst

 which we provide some helper functions to reduce the amount of code you have to write.

-Finally, to run your experiment invoke ``/experiments/run.py`` and provide the path to your experiment module.
+Finally, to run your experiment, invoke ``<repository>/experiments/run.py`` and provide the path to your experiment module.
 In our docker containers, you can just use the following command from anywhere:

 .. code-block:: bash